ctirpak/ctirpak.github.io/p4/README.md

 To get started, check out the repository, inspect the code,

+### Optimization Steps
+* Starting page scores for speed: 28/100 Mobile, 30/100 Desktop
+* Resized/Recompressed images into the smallest size possible without sacrificing quality
+* Created appropriately sized images where needed, such as thumbnails

 ### Getting started

 Some useful tips to help you get started: